 Organisational learning comprises processes and mechanisms geared towards knowledge production (Politis, 2005; Matthews et al., 2017) whose usefulness can be expressed in terms of the competitive performance advantages they produce.
 These advantages of course become less tangible and measurable, the more we adopt a project society focus lying beyond the narrow individual organisational unit of analysis necessary for empirical inquiry into specific competitive performance benefits arising from specific learning practices.
 In order to explore these broader advantages, we traverse literatures on project management, small and medium sized business management and entrepreneurship.
 And we draw on substantial evidence illustrating ways in which organisational learning can enhance project performance (Bresnen et al., 2004; Grabher, 2004; Scarbrough et al., 2004; Sydow et al., 2004; Bartsch et al., 2013; Prado and Sapsed, 2016; Hartmann and Dorée, 2015).
 Also relevant here is strong evidence for organisational learning contributing strongly to both small and medium sized business (Gibb, 1997; Chaston et al., 2001; Spicer and Sadler-Smith, 2006) and enterprise (Cope, 2003, 2005, Harrison and Leitch, 2005; Politis, 2005; Kropp et al., 2006; Holcomb et al., 2009; Zhao et al., 2011) competitiveness.
 In fact, it can be argued on the basis of the above performance and competitiveness literatures that organisational learning is the most salient factor for both small and medium sized businesses.
-In line with most knowledge-based theories of the firm, this view holds that learning provides key competitive capability by helping to create inimitable (i.e. irreproducable) knowledge (Spicer and Sadler-Smith, 2006).
-Looking from our project society standpoint, we can then theorise societal dissemination of knowledge as often valuing and sometimes espousing precisely that knowledge which individual organisations have regarded as an ‘inimitable’ source of competitive value, at least for a while, prior to broader dissemination where it becomes a case study for the project society.
-Of course, this is not to imply that inimitable knowledge must be possessed in order for it to serve as a case study; rather the subtler point arising here is that inimitability makes good subject matter for project society learning because imparting secrets (comprising knowledge which might take either tacit or explicit form) has more story-telling power than imparting common knowledge.
+In line with most knowledge-based theories of the firm, this view holds that learning provides key competitive capability by helping to create knowledge that is inimitable (i.e. irreproducable) (Spicer and Sadler-Smith, 2006), at least for a while prior to its project society dissemination.
+Looking from this project society standpoint, we theorise societal dissemination of knowledge as espousing precisely that knowledge which individual organisations have for a previous while regarded as an ‘inimitable’ source of competitive value.
+The subtle learning practice issue arising here is that inimitability makes good subject matter for project society learning because secrets (comprising knowledge which might take either tacit or explicit form) have story telling power in particular..
 Such knowledge might be valued across the project society either for its technical use value (revealing that it should not have been classed as ‘inimitable’ in the first place) or for its inspirational value in illustrating what can be achieved (in which case the knowledge itself may well remain inimitable, and what matters is that mindfulness towards opportunities for creating inimitable knowledge is inculcated across the project society).
 For the present paper, we anticipated that inimitable knowledge on the energy efficiency projects studied might often lie at the interface between technical knowledge (or techné), culture and environment, often being sufficiently concerned with the latter two as to be of interest well beyond the immediate technological and business contexts for the study.